Jensen Atwood: Early life

 Atwood was born and raised in South Central, Los Angeles where he currently resides.
 He has two younger sisters Monica Jones and Ashley Atwood and two older brothers Gilbert (Andy) Atwood and Jason (String) Atwood.
 He studied acting at California State University, Long Beach, at Playhouse West in Los Angeles, and with Eric Morris.

 Career

 Since beginning his show business career, Atwood has appeared in numerous music videos and stage productions.
 As a model, Atwood was featured on the cover of Krave, Bleu, and Ballroom Rockstar and appeared in a layout for Flaunt Magazine.
-He has appeared in advertisements for brands such as Coors Light, KFC, K-Swiss, AT&T and has also sang backup for Tyrese.
+He has appeared in advertisements for brands such as Walmart, Corona, Coors Light, KFC, K-Swiss, AT&T and has also sang backup for Tyrese.